vuejs/vue-test-utils/docs/en/api/options.md

 - type: `{ [name: string]: Array<Component>|Component|string }`

 Provide an object of slot contents to the component.
 The key corresponds to the slot name.
-The value can be either a component, an array of components, or a template string.
+The value can be either a component, an array of components, or a template string, or text.

 Example: